 The Company is not aware of any material risks from cybersecurity threats that have materially affected or are reasonably likely to materially affect the Company, including its business strategy, results of operations, or financial condition.
-Please see "Risk Factors" in Item 1A in this Annual Report on Form 10-K for further discussion regarding the Company's cybersecurity risks.
+Please see Item 1A-Risk Factors-Magnolia's business could be adversely affected by security threats, including cybersecurity threats, and related disruptions in this Annual Report on Form 10-K for further discussion regarding the Company's cybersecurity risks.